Call Ocewana at (833) 306-1582

 Ocewana E. Baker – Biography

-Ocewana E. Baker is a multifaceted leader whose career spans entertainment, entrepreneurship, advocacy, and public service.
-She began her journey in the acting industry, where she took on the rare triple role of director, producer, and actor in two independent films.
-These experiences sharpened her creativity, leadership, and storytelling skills—qualities that would later influence her work in politics and activism.
+Her journey began in the acting industry, where she boldly took on the rare triple role of director, producer, and actor in two independent films.
+These early experiences sharpened her creativity, leadership, and storytelling skills—qualities that would later fuel her work in advocacy and politics.

-Ocewana’s political path began early.
-At just 13 years old, she became actively involved in school politics, developing a lifelong commitment to civic engagement.
-Over the years, she built a reputation as a committed advocate for social justice, economic growth, and equal opportunity.
+Ocewana’s political path began at just 13 years old when she became involved in school politics, sparking a lifelong commitment to civic engagement.
+She quickly developed a reputation for her determination and passion, advocating for social justice, economic opportunity, and equity for all.

-Her life took a deeply personal turn when she survived rape, an experience that ignited her determination to become a sexual assault and domestic violence advocate.
-Using her voice and platform, she has worked to raise awareness, support survivors, and push for stronger protections and resources for victims.
-This advocacy has become one of the most defining pillars of her public service.
+Her life took a deeply personal turn when she survived rape, an experience that ignited her determination to become a strong voice for survivors of sexual assault and domestic violence.
+Using her platform, she has worked tirelessly to raise awareness, support those who have been silenced, and fight for stronger protections and resources for victims.
+This advocacy has become one of the most defining pillars of her public service and leadership.

-Ocewana is also a devoted animal lover, having spent years caring for and supporting animal welfare efforts.
-Her compassion for all living beings is reflected in both her personal and professional life.
+Beyond her political and advocacy work, Ocewana is a devoted animal lover, having dedicated years to supporting animal welfare causes and caring for animals in need.
+Her compassion for all living beings is a reflection of the values that guide both her personal and professional life.

-As an entrepreneur, Ocewana founded two successful businesses—Pandemic Cosmetics, a beauty brand that thrived during challenging times by offering accessible, high-quality products, and Malique Apparel, a clothing line known for its bold style and community-focused mission.
-These ventures showcased her resilience, creativity, and ability to adapt in a fast-changing economy.
+As an entrepreneur, she launched two successful businesses: Pandemic Cosmetics, a beauty brand that thrived during difficult times by offering affordable, high-quality products; and Malique Apparel, a bold, community-driven clothing line.
+Both ventures highlight her resilience, creativity, and ability to adapt in a fast-changing economy.

-With a unique blend of artistic vision, business acumen, survivor advocacy, and political passion, Ocewana E. Baker continues to inspire change.
-Her story is one of perseverance, leadership, and the unwavering belief that one person’s voice can create a powerful ripple effect in their community and beyond
+Today, with a powerful blend of artistic vision, business acumen, survivor advocacy, and political passion, Ocewana E. Baker stands as a rising leader.
+Her story is one of perseverance, courage, and unwavering belief that even at a young age, one person’s voice can spark a ripple effect of change.
+She remains committed to uplifting her community, championing the fight for the homeless, and ensuring that every individual has the opportunity to be heard, valued, and supported.

 Things Ocewana stands for